MicroEJ/AbstractionLayer-Linux/README.md

 ### project_options.cmake

-This is where all the generic abstraction layers configuration takes place.
+This is where all the generic Abstraction Layers configuration takes place.

-#### How to add your own abstraction layer
+#### How to Add Your Own Abstraction Layer

 With the following syntax, you can specify the source of external code:

 ```
 #
-# Abstraction layer external source
+# Abstraction Layer external source
 #
 # set(ABSTRACTION_LAYER_EXTERNAL ../../../Linux-abstractionlayer-imx93)
 # When specifying an out-of-tree source a binary directory must be explicitly specified